 Of everything I used to decorate for this challenge, the tray was my favorite.
 I just loved the look of the weathered wood with that pretty gray paint.
 I reaaaally wanted to bring it home with me, ha!

 The home decor paint sprayer (available here or here) is perfect for pillows, too.
 I did a couple coats since the paint was soaking into the fabric, but they turned out great!
-Definitely something to keep in mind if you want to swap out the colors you’re decorating with.
+Definitely something to keep in mind if you want to switch the colors you’re decorating with.

 I used the home decor paint sprayer on the lantern and basket, too.

-If you haven’t used a paint sprayer before, click here to read my blog post on how to use a paint sprayer.
+If you haven’t used a paint sprayer before, you can read my blog post on how to use a paint sprayer.
 It’s easy once you know what you’re doing, and look at everything you can paint with it!

 It was fun to knock out so much painting in such a short time!